 An exception will be thrown if the database system does not allow new databases to be created or if database creation fails.
-Currently, only the :postgresql-socket does not allow new databases to be created.

 This function may invoke the operating systems functions.
 Thus, some database systems may require the administration functions to be available in the current PATH.
 At this time, the :mysql backend requires mysqladmin and the :postgresql backend requires createdb.